 #1 Pick Up After Yourself

 It sounds like something you learned in kindergarten, I know.
-But when I finally reached my breaking point and really looked at the mess around me, I realized that I wasn’t picking up after myself.
+But when I finally reached my breaking point and really looked at the mess around me, I realized that I was NOT picking up after myself.

 Among the plethora of office piles and clutter were: